 Time Frame: Varies based on the nature of business

-Skills Needed: Management, communication, marketing, hard skills associated with the business you are starting
+Skills Needed: Management, communication, marketing, calculated risk-taking, and hard skills associated with the business you are starting

 There are certain financial advantages of starting a business in Canada, but that’s by no means a one-way ticket to wealth.
 How much you can make from your business and how risky it is, depends upon several factors.
 However, it will primarily be governed by the type of business you are starting.

 You need a lot of things to start a business, but let’s oversimplify: